 Tandem Paragliding in Miraflores

 Tandem flights are the most popular option.
-For about S/.150 to S/.240 (US$52 to $84), you’ll find yourself strapped to an experienced paragliding instructor, who’ll take you up for a 10 minute flight above the seafront cliffs.
+You’ll find yourself strapped to an experienced paragliding instructor, who’ll take you up for a 10-minute flight above the seafront cliffs.
 From here, you’ll be able to see all along the coast, from the Parque de Amor to Larcomar and further on down to the beaches of Barranco and Chorrillos, and north along the Costa Verde.

 Tandem Flights in Pachacamac